 Juju dhau is a popular dhau outlet in Bhaktapur.
 They sell the best dhau in Nepal so, don’t forget to visit Juju Dhau when you’re in Bhaktapur.

 Lakhamari is a Newari sweet that is available in two structures.
 It is a hard and crispy sweet that when enters into mouth melts like heaven.

 It mainly consists of flour, sugar, and butter.
 A beautiful and large structured Lakhamari is used in Newari wedding ceremonials.
 Along with lots of things, Lakhamari is also sent to the bride’s house from the groom’s side.

-Small stick like Lakhamari is just a different shape but the same taste.
+A small stick like Lakhamari is just a different shape but has the same taste.
 Lakhamari can be stored for days and eat it with tea as a snack.
 It is easily available at sweet shops.